 Note: The BIOS menu items might change without notice.
-Depending on the model, the default value might vary.
+Depending on the model and operating system, the menu items and the default value might vary.

 Boot

 Descriptions: Define the startup sequence.

 Network Boot

 Descriptions: Select the boot device when the system wakes from LAN.
 If Wake On LAN is enabled, the network administrator can turn on all of the computers in a LAN remotely through network management software.